JorgeMartinezPizarro/brain/README.md

+# Beyond Rational Artificial Intelligence Network (BRAIN)
+### Bridging humanity and technology with efficiency and purpose

 ## Abstract

-**Beyond Rational Artificial Intelligence Network (BRAIN)**

-In pursuit of sustainable efficiency and seamless integration of technology and humanity.
-It promotes AI - SUPPORTED evolutionary efficiency.

-Without meaning, there is no purpose, and without purpose, nonsense arises, a non-polynomial amount of them.
+Beyond Rational Artificial Intelligence Network (BRAIN) aims to create a sustainable and efficient integration between human creativity and technology.
+It fosters evolutionary efficiency, supported by AI, while prioritizing meaningful connections and solving real-world challenges.
+Without meaning, purpose is lost, and inefficiency prevails.

 ## Description

-In a world full of cutting-edge technologies and breaking-news, BRAIN emerges as an innovative initiative designed to bridge STEAM (education) with "steam" (technology and games) using cutting-edge tools and methodologies.
-Its goal is to foster a sustainable balance between human creativity and technological progress, addressing real-world challenges through:
+In a world full of cutting-edge technologies and constant innovation, BRAIN bridges the gap between STEAM education and practical technology applications.
+It leverages powerful tools and methodologies to create a sustainable balance between human creativity and technological progress.

-It also develops the idea of Tim Berners Lee, SOLID, the idea to create a Planetary File System, my idea is to combine existing technologies to create efficiency from his original ideas.
-That way, we integrate the cloud services with our own devices in a proper and efficient way.

-It uses the following ideas:
+### Key Goals:
+- Foster meaningful integration between devices and cloud services.
+- Develop a **Planetary File System**, inspired by Tim Berners-Lee's SOLID and interconnection ideas.
+- Utilize cutting-edge technologies to promote financial inclusion, efficiency, and collaboration.

+### Core Technologies:
-- **LND**: Connection to local payment systems. (*money*) (TODO: discuss it deeply)
+- **LND**: Local payment systems integration.
-- **BTC**: Integration with major nodes in the global payment system. (*gold*)
+- **BTC**: Global payment network connections.
-- **LLM**: Language Models for contextual understanding (*personal trainers*)
+- **LLM**: Language Models for personal and contextual training.
-- **SQL**: Structured data management (*information*)
+- **SQL**: Structured data management.
-- **RDF**: Semantic connections and relationships (*knowledge*)
+- **RDF**: Semantic connections for knowledge representation.
-- **ADN**: A metaphor for human evolution and interconnection (*people*)
+- **ADN**: Human evolution metaphor and interconnection.

-## Folder structure
+## Folder Structure

-- **`docker-compose:`**
+- **docker-compose/**: Modular services managed with Docker.
-  - **`- lnd`**: Local networks on the Global Payment Network.
+  - **lnd**: Local payment networks connecting to the global Lightning Network.
 [TODO]
-  - **`- matrix`**: Human network.
-Use signal to connect devices
+  - **matrix**: Human networking and communication (Signal and bridges).
-  - **`- nextcloud`**: Profile and desktop.
-Use file sync to connect devices.
+  - **nextcloud**: Profile management and file synchronization.
-  - **`- wordpress`**: Shared experiences.
+  - **wordpress**: Content sharing and experiences.
-  - **`- nextjs`**: A UI with 3 tabs:
+  - **nextjs**: Frontend with three main tabs:
-    - Monitoring: Display all server stats. (system info) [DONE]
+    - **Monitoring**: Displays system stats.
+[DONE]
-    - Payment: Manage LND connections. (payment network, Paythering) [TODO]
+    - **Payment**: Manages LND connections.
+[TODO]
-    - Training: Train with your own LLM trainer. (timeless personal trainer) [DONE]
+    - **Training**: Personal training using LLMs.
+[DONE]
-- **`volumes/`**: System data stored in an external Docker registry.
+- **volumes/**: Persistent system data stored in an external Docker registry.
-- **`Makefile`**: System controls (start, reload, backup, restore)
+- **Makefile**: System commands for managing the BRAIN environment.
-- **`default`**: system configuration sync with nginx in the host
+- **default/**: System configuration synced with nginx in the host.
-- **`.env`**: Default system values (password, user, etc)
+- **.env**: Default system values (passwords, users, etc.).

 ## Usage
+### Basic Commands:

-`make start`: start the individual or organization BRAIN
+- `make start`: Start the BRAIN system for individual or organizational use.

-`make stop`: shutdown the system containers of BRAIN
+- `make stop`: Shut down the BRAIN system containers.

-`make save`: save the current BRAIN snapsoot as a docker tag
+- `make save`: Save the current BRAIN snapshot as a Docker tag.

-`make load`: restore BRAIN system from a docker tag
+- `make load`: Restore the BRAIN system from a saved Docker tag.

-By installing tools such as **Nextcloud** and **Signal** on your devices, you can keep files synchronized for personal or institutional use and communicate within different networks, school and family for example.
+By installing tools like Nextcloud and Signal on your devices, you can:
+- Synchronize files seamlessly for personal or institutional use.
+- Communicate across networks like school, family, or work.

-### Civil Institutions
+## Civil Institutions

-For institutional usage, we highly recommend enabling lightweight payments through Lightning Network, allowing fast and affordable transactions using older devices, such as smartphones.
-This simplifies integration and promotes financial inclusion without the need for expensive machines.
+For institutions, BRAIN offers:
+- **Financial Inclusion**: Enable lightweight payments with Lightning Network.
+- **Efficiency**: Use affordable devices, like smartphones, for seamless integration.
+- **Accessibility**: Promote inclusion without the need for expensive infrastructure.

+## Use Cases
+BRAIN adapts to real-world scenarios through practical applications.
+From simplifying daily tasks to empowering education and fostering financial inclusion, explore how BRAIN can make a difference.

+- **[Paythering](INFO.md#paythering):** Revolutionizing daily transactions with efficient payment networks.
+- **[Education and Politics: IA-Supported](INFO.md#education-and-politics-ia---supported-not-driven):** Enabling seamless learning and collaboration through technology.

+For detailed examples, see the [Use Cases document](INFO.md).

 ## Get Involved
 We believe in collaboration and shared purpose.
 Whether you're a programmer, educator, or philosopher, there's a place for you in BRAIN.

-### How to Contribute
+### How to Contribute:
 1. Explore the repository and familiarize yourself with its structure.
 2. Join discussions on community-driven platforms.
-3. Share ideas to continue building bridges between humanity and technology.
+3. Share ideas and propose solutions to bridge humanity and technology.

-## Open issues [TODO]:
+### Open Issues:

-- Discuss about using Signal and Bridges to matrix or try out Element.
+- Discuss the use of Signal bridges to Matrix.
-- Discuss if lnd is good enough or we need other implementations.
+- Evaluate LND versus other Lightning implementations.
-- Discuss how we can get meaning from the Paythering example (see [INFO.md](https://github.com/JorgeMartinezPizarro/brain/blob/main/INFO.md)).
+- Explore the integration of Paythering for meaningful transactions.
-- Try out the core lighting implementation.
+- Test and refine the Core Lightning implementation.
-- Try out Signal Bridges to Matrix.
+- Experiment with Matrix 2.0 proposals and ElementX.
-- Try out elementX and matrix 2 propolals
+- Try out nextcloud FORMS and ELEMENT plugins to manage data and user connections via web.
-- Add the code.

 ## Note

 Locally, we always see a circle—closed, comprehensible, and complete.

+## License

-Created by [ideniox](https://ideniox.com) and licensed as a [HaaT](https://github.com/JorgeMartinezPizarro/haat)
+Created by [ideniox](https://ideniox.com) and licensed as a [HaaT](https://github.com/JorgeMartinezPizarro/haat/blob/main/LICENSE.md)